falgunitripathi/aeropropsim/README.md

    status" above for the full reasoning).
 Neither pair is a bug; each module's docstring explains why the default was chosen and where the alternate, book-matching convention lives.
+8. **Turbine T05/p05 come from the shaft power balance only — stage count and axial/radial choice don't feed back into them** (`engine.py`, see its own "Architecture note"): `matching.turbine_pressure_ratio` computes the overall p05/p04 directly from the energy balance (T04, T05, and the per-stage efficiency treated as if it were a single equivalent expansion), and `n_turbine_stages`/`turbine_type` only decide how that already-fixed expansion is broken up for the per-stage station table (or, for radial, how blade speed is sized) — they don't change T05, p05, thrust, or TSFC at all (confirmed: bit-identical results for `n_turbine_stages` = 1, 2, 3, 5 and for `turbine_type` = "axial" vs. "radial", all else fixed).
+This is the turbine-side mirror of the compressor's stage-stacking, but going the other direction: for the compressor, overall pressure ratio is the independent user input and stage count changes the temperature rise needed to reach it (a real "preheat factor" effect, confirmed to genuinely vary with stage count); for the turbine, T04 and T05 are both already fixed by the user's TIT and the shaft balance, so a real multi-stage "reheat factor" would need stage count to change the *pressure* ratio for that *same* temperature drop instead — which this codebase doesn't model.
+Quantified for the default configuration (T04=1400 K, T05≈1117.5 K, eta_tt=0.90): the true stage-by-stage p05/p04 for that same temperature drop is about +0.7% (2 stages) to +1.2% (8 stages) higher than the single-equivalent-stage value this project actually uses — a real but modest gap for typical stage counts, not currently caught by any test (the existing turbine-stacking tests only check that stacking hits whatever target it's handed, not that the target itself is stage-count-correct).
+Left as-is rather than silently patched, since fixing it properly means changing what `n_turbine_stages` drives (letting the actual pressure ratio be an *output* of stacking a known, fixed temperature drop, rather than an input) — a real architecture change across `matching.py`/`turbine.py`/`engine.py` (and their JS twins), not a one-line fix.

 ## Not yet implemented (by design — later phases)